Editor’s note: We updated this story on November 20, 2017, to include information on Elsevier’s new report.

 The disaster management cycle encompasses several overlapping stages, such as preparedness, response, recovery and mitigation.
 As Sarah Huggett, Analytical Services Product Manager at Elsevier, explained:

-Dr. Rajib Shaw, a professor at Keio University in Japan, member of the UNISDR Scientific and Technical Advisory Group, and contributor to the report, agreed, calling for a new approach to disaster science research:
+Dr. Rajib Shaw, a professor at Keio University in Japan, member of the UNISDR Scientific and Technical Advisory Group, and one of 10 internationally recognized disaster science experts contributing to the report, agreed, calling for a new approach to disaster science research:

 It’s only in the last few years that we’ve seen more emphasis placed on transdisciplinary research.
 Before that, research in disaster science was much more compartmentalized.
 Addressing disaster science as a whole in our education system has required a mindset change nationally and globally.
 The report gives an evidence base to guide that change.